ssparna/PHUSE-EU-Connect-SM15/README.md

 1. Make sure all packages are installed correctly
 2. Replace all backslashes in the Paths with normal (forward) slashes "/"
-3. Try using absolute Paths (for example C:/users/.../project/PDF/example_compressed)
+3. Make sure you using absolute Paths (for example C:/users/.../project/PDF/example_compressed)

 You can also always open an issue and I will try to help you.